c6o/docs/content/reference/appspec.md

 ### Fields

-These are standard k8s metadata fields and how they are used by c6o
+These are standard k8s metadata fields and how they are used by CodeZero (c6o)

 | Name      | Description                                  |
 |-----------|----------------------------------------------|